sahil-777/FrostHack/README.md

 ## ⚙ Functionality:
 ##### SignUp Page :-
+For SignUp we use Firebase Authentication
+- Email address to be associated with the user’s profile and serve as login name.
+- Password which will be used to log into the site.
+- Confirmation of password.
+- Once user has finished providing required Manual Signup input, they must click ‘Sign Up’ to trigger registration validation and completion of the registration.
 ##### Login Page :-
+For Login we use Firebase Authentication
+- Email address to be associated with the user’s profile and serve as login email.
+- Password which was used while registering account.
 ##### Read-Story Page :-
+- Stories will be displayed with a timer of 5 min.
+- After child finishes reading there will be a button named done after clicking that 5 points will be added to his data and page will reload with new story.
+- In case,a unknown word encounters he/she can search the word for meaning in navbar search box.
+- After every refresh The story will change in case he/she wants another story.
+- If child reads two story a day he will alloted 12 points and 5 points for one story.
 ##### Statistical-data Page :-
+- In this page,data will be shown comparing previous week and current weeks performance.
+- According to ones points scored data will be shown in graphical format.

 ## 🙏Credit :-
 Thanks to [Dictionary Api](www.dictionaryapi.com) - For Api Key.